JuanIrache/DJI_SRT_Parser/README.md

 Mostly tested with Mavic Pro SRT files.
 You can send me yours if you want it implemented.
 Please let me know if you create something with this :).

-- Used for creating this SRT log viewer: http://tailorandwayne.com/dji-srt-viewer/
+- Used for creating this SRT log viewer in https://djitelemetryoverlay.com

 ## Installation